 - To print all colors on one page, choose Composite from the Mode drop-down menu.
-To print a separate plate for each color (for use on a multicolor press), choose Separations from the Mode drop-down menu.
+To print to a device that handles in-RIP separations, choose Separations from the Mode drop-down menu.
 For more information about composite output, see "Printing color composites."
 For more information about separations, see "Printing color separations." - To specify an output setup for the output device, choose an option from the Setup drop-down menu.
 For more information about color management, see "Source setups and output setups." - To specify default halftone shape and frequency, use the Halftones and Frequency drop-down menus.
 The Printer option on the Halftones drop-down menu lets the output device determine all halftone settings. - To print only specific plates, and to control halftone options for individual plates, use the controls in the list of plates.